Have you thought about nutrition?

 Macros included are: kcal, protein, fat, carbohydrates, fibre, total sugars, saturated fat and salt.

-Each macronutrient is converted into energy using the standard Atwater convention (protein × 4 kcal, carbohydrate × 4 kcal, fat × 9 kcal).
-The energy from each macronutrient is then calculated as a percentage of the total macro energy.
+Each macronutrient is converted into energy using the standard Atwater convention (1g protein × 4 = kcal, carbohydrate × 4 kcal, fat × 9 kcal).
+The ‘Balance value’ is the percentage of each macronutrients energy.

 This provides a simple way to see whether a food is predominantly carbohydrate-based, protein-based or fat-based.